kylelange/flex-only-gallery/README.md

 ## Technologies Used

 * HTML5
-* CSS3 with Bootstrap 3
+* CSS3 with Sass, Bourbon and Neat
 * JavaScript with jQuery 3.1

 ### License